Stiltstiltstilts/test/content/authors/admin/_index.md

 G'day!
 My name is Courtney.
 Nice to meet you 🤝

 I am a cognitive scientist who studies how minds, music, and culture interact.
 I like big datasets and fancy computational methods.
-I am particularly excited about developing new ways to collect data from larger and more diverse samples of people using *web-based citizen science*, and more generally, rethinking what a 'psychology experiment' looks like.
+I am particularly excited about developing new ways to collect large globally diverse datasets using *web-based citizen science* and rethinking what a psychology experiment looks like.

-I did my PhD at the University of Sydney, then worked for two years as a postdoc at Harvard in [The Music Lab](https://www.themusiclab.org/).
-In 2023, the lab moved to New Zealand, where I am currently based in the School of Psychology at the University of Auckland.
+I did my PhD at the University of Sydney.
+I then worked for two years as a postdoc at Harvard in [The Music Lab](https://www.themusiclab.org/).
+In 2023, I, and the lab, moved to the University of Auckland in New Zealand.

 I grew up in the small country town of [Gidgegannup](https://goo.gl/maps/Jg5GUTxj3RePSgJV8) in Western Australia and originally trained as a musician before becoming a scientist.
 I still make music as often as I can.